knasirov/2048/docs/README.md

 - [ ] New game button
 - [ ] Current and best score
 - [ ] Smooth sliding of the tiles
-- [ ] Focusing effects when tiles merge
+- [ ] Zooming effects when tiles merge

 ## Wireframes

 This app will consist of a single screen with the board, current and best scores, new game button, and instructions.

 ![alt text](https://github.com/knasirov/2048/blob/master/docs/wireframes/game_screen.png "Wireframes")

 ## Implementation timeline

 ##### Day 1